Ex-nurse Elizabeth Wettlaufer sentenced to life in prison for Ontario nursing home murders

 She later told police she felt overwhelmed and angry about her job and her life.
 She also said she felt “a red surge” and God telling her “this is the one” as she decided when to kill one of her elderly charges.

-“Ms. Wettlaufer could have kept quiet and taken this to the grave and none would have been wise,” her lawyer, Brad Burgess, told the court.Report Typo/Error
+“Ms. Wettlaufer could have kept quiet and taken this to the grave and none would have been wiser,” her lawyer, Brad Burgess, told the court.Report Typo/Error

 Follow @TuThanhHaon Twitter: